vraus/Bomberstudent/README.md

 ```

 + Feel free to send messages to the server from any connected client terminal.
 Don't forget to start with a polite greeting - say 'hello' first!

+#### V-0.2.151123

+This new version of the project is similar to [V-0.1.311023](#v-01311023), and the commands to run and test the code are the same.
+We only changed our JSON file management library to use `cJSON.h` instead of `jansson.h`.

 ### Scripts